 A chargeback happens when a customer seeks to get their money back by going directly to the financial institution that issued their credit or debit card, rather than seeking a refund from the business where the purchase was made.
-If an issuer deems a dispute valid, your merchant account is debited for a credit card charge that had previously cleared, and your business is out the money from that transaction.
+If an issuer deems a dispute valid, your merchant account is debited for a credit card charge previously cleared, and your business is out the money from that transaction.

 Ultimately, chargebacks exist to protect credit and debit card users and equip them with a simple and efficient way to dispute charges that may be inaccurate or fraudulent.
-Although they exist for good reason and benefit consumers, they can alternatively pose negative consequences for businesses.
+Although they exist for a good reason and benefit consumers, they can alternatively pose negative consequences for businesses.

 Why It’s Important to Avoid Chargebacks

 The apparent downside of chargebacks for businesses is that they cost money.
 If you dispute a chargeback and don’t win, you’re out the money the customer initially paid for your product or service.
 Additionally, additional fees may be issued from your payment processor to cover the backend work required to investigate and resolve the case.

 In addition to losing potential profit, multiple credit disputes can damage your business’ reputation.
 Your chargeback rate is a critical metric that financial institutions monitor to determine if they can lend your business funds or provide payment processing services.
 Your chargeback ratio is the number of chargebacks to transactions that a merchant has earned.
 The industry-wide maximum is 1%, meaning that if your business’ chargeback rate is greater or equal to 1%, your financial service providers might terminate your account.
 This would force you to open new accounts, which would be even more costly given the damage to your reputation.

 Ways to Avoid Chargebacks

 Thankfully, there are preventative measures you can take to reduce your risk and make chargebacks less likely to occur.
 Below are eight tactics you can implement to limit the number of chargebacks your business faces.